slipstream/SlipStreamUI/feedback-ui-cal.md

 > Meb: I'll see if I can somehow merge the columns with the banner.

+> Cal: I've added the home icon to the banner, inlined with the header.

 Is the "New Project" button as a top-level button appropriate?
 It really is only linked to the "Modules" section.

 > Meb: yes, but it's a common action that should not be buried too deep.

 Consumption and Metering
 ------------------------